Russian cosmism: The scientific branch

 In 1881, Russian revolutionary and rocket pioneer Nikolai Kibalchich proposed an idea of pulsed rocket propulsion by combustion of explosives, which was an early precursor for Project Orion.

 Konstantin Tsiolkovsky (1857–1935) was among the pioneers of theoretical space exploration and cosmonautics.
 In 1903, Tsiolkovsky published the first serious scientific work on space travel.
 His work was essentially unknown outside the Russian Empire, but inside the country it inspired further research, experimentation and the formation of the Society for Studies of Interplanetary Spaceflight.
 Tsiolkovsky wrote a book called "The Will of the Universe; Unknown Intelligent Forces" in which he propounded a philosophy of panpsychism.
 He believed humans would eventually colonize the Milky Way.
-His thought preceded the Space Age by several decades, and some of what he foresaw in his imagination has come into being since his death.
+His thought preceded the Space Age by several decades, and some of what he foresaw in his imagination has come to pass since his death.
 Tsiolkovsky did not believe in traditional religious cosmology, but instead he believed in a cosmic being that governed humans.

 Other cosmists

 Alexander Bogdanov (1873–1928) was a Russian and later Soviet physician, philosopher, science fiction writer, and Bolshevik revolutionary.
 His wide scientific and medical interests ranged from universal systems theory to the possibility of human rejuvenation through blood transfusion.
 He saw heterochronic blood transfusions as an alliance of solidarity between the generations, where the old benefited from the rejuvenating effects of the young blood, while the young received immunities from the elders' blood.
 Ironically, he died as a result of a hemolytic transfusion reaction.
 His successors put Russia in the forefront of the development of centralized national blood transfusion services.

 Other cosmists included Vladimir Vernadsky (1863–1945), who developed the notion of a noosphere, and Alexander Chizhevsky (1897–1964), pioneer of "heliobiology" (study of the sun's effect on biology).
 A minor planet, 3113 Chizhevskij, discovered by Soviet astronomer Nikolai Stepanovich Chernykh in 1978, is named after him.

-Russian paleontologist and sci-fi writer Ivan Yefremov developed the ideas of cosmism and concluded that communism was a necessary structure for any future society which wants to survive in space.
+Russian paleontologist and sci-fi writer Ivan Yefremov developed the idea of cosmism and concluded that communism was a necessary structure for any future society which wants to survive in space.
 The successor of the traditions of Ivan Yefremov was geologist and sci-fi writer Alexander Shalimov.
 The astrophysicist Nikolai Aleksandrovich Kozyrev was the discoverer of Lunar tectonic activity (1959) and author of Causal Mechanics/Theory of Time.